Skip to content

 Can you modify where Windows searches for files and folders?

 Yes, you can modify where Windows 11 searches for files and folders.
 By customizing the indexing options, you can add or remove specific locations, ensuring Windows Search focuses on the drives and directories most relevant to your needs.
-This speeds up file retrieval significantly.
+This significantly speeds up finding your files.

 How to make 🪟 Windows 11 search like 🪟 Windows 10?